-1: Generate a trigger event 5 CMTG Channel commutation event generation This bit is set by software and cleared by hardware automatically.
-When this bit is set, channel's capture/compare control registers (CHxEN, CHxNEN and CHxCOMCTL bits) are updated based on the value of CCSE (in the TIMERx_CTL1).
-0: No affect 1: Generate channel commutation update event 4 CH3G Channel 3 capture or compare event generation Refer to CH0G description 3 CH2G Channel 2 capture or compare event generation Refer to CH0G description 2 CH1G Channel 1 capture or compare event generation Refer to CH0G description 1 CH0G Channel 0 capture or compare event generation This bit is set by software to generate a capture or compare event in channel 0, it is automatically cleared by hardware.
-When this bit is set, the CH0IF flag will be set, and the corresponding interrupt or DMA request will be sent if enabled.
-In addition, if channel 0 is configured in input mode, the current value of the counter is captured to TIMERx_CH0CV register, and the CH0OF flag is set if the CH0IF flag has been set.
-0: No generate a channel 0 capture or compare event 1: Generate a channel 0 capture or compare event 0 UPG Update event generation This bit can be set by software, and automatically cleared by hardware.
+1: Generate a trigger event Channel commutation event generation This bit is set by software and cleared by hardware automatically.
+Very set, channel's capture/compare control registers (CHxEN, CHxCOMCTL bits) are updated based on the value of CTIMERx_CTL1).
+O: No affect CHxNEN and This bit is set by software and cleared by hardware automatically. \set, channel's capture/compare control registers (CHxEN, CHxCOMCTL bits) are updated based on the value of CTIMERx_CTL1).
+CHxNEN and o.
+No allect 1: Generate channel commutation update event 4 CH3G Channel 3 capture or compare event generation Refer to CH0G description Channel 2 capture or compare event generation Refer to CH0G description 2 CH1G Channel 1 capture or compare event generation Refer to CH0G description Channel 0 capture or compare event generation This bit is set by software to generate a capture or compare event in automatically cleared by hardware.
+When this bit is set, the CH0IF and the corresponding interrupt or DMA request will be sent if enable if channel 0 is configured in input mode, the current value of the cour to TIMERx_CH0CV register, and the CH0OF flag is set if the CH0IF set.
+0: No generate a channel 0 capture or compare event 1: Generate a channel 0 capture or compare event flag will be set, led.
+In addition, nter is captured bit is set, the counter is cleared if the center-aligned or up counting mo This bit can be set by software, and automatically cleared by hardware.
 When this bit is set, the counter is cleared if the center-aligned or up counting mode is selected, while in down counting mode it takes the auto-reload value.
 The prescaler counter is cleared at the same time.
-0: No generate an update event 1: Generate an update event

-31 30 29 28 27 26 25 24 23 22 21 20 19 18 17 16
+O: No generate an update event Channel control register 0 (TIMERx_CHCTL0) Channel control register 0 (TIMERx_CHCTL0) Address offset: 0x18 Reset value: 0x0000 0000 This register has to be accessed by word (32-bit).
+31 30 29 28 27 26 25 24 23 22 21 20 19 18 17 16 Reserved

-Rese erved

-15 14 13 12 11 10 9 8 7 6 5 4 3 2 1 0

-275

-CH1COM CH1COMCTL[2:0] CH0COM CH0COMCTL[2:0] CHOCOM CHOCOM CEN CH1MS[1:0] CEN SEN FEN CH0MS[1:0] CH1CAPFLT[3:0] CH1CAPPSC[1:0] CH0CAPFLT[3:0] CH0CAPPSC[1:0] rw rw rw rw rw rw
+CH1COM CEN CH1COMCTL[2:0] CH1COM SEN CH1COM FEN CH1MS[1:0] CH0COM CEN CH0COMCTL[2:0] CH0COM SEN CH0COM FEN CH0MS[1:0] CH1CAPFLT[3:0] CH1CAP PSC[1:0] CH0CAPFLT[3:0] CH0CAP PSC[1:0]